keatonb/keatonb.github.io/_posts/2019-01-27-avoiding-aliases.md

 applies for every frequency of the spectral window.

-The actionable takeaway is that future observations can be timed to move this center of gravity toward the middle of the circle, reducing the alias amplitudes.
+The actionable takeaway is that future observations can be timed to move these centers of gravity toward the middle of the circle, reducing the alias amplitudes.
 In the next figure, I show how the timing of a single new observation will change each of the marked alias amplitudes from the previous figure.
 Green means the amplitude is reduced, and red